ioggstream/draft-polli-resource-digests-http/resource-digests-http-threats.md

 ### The attack

-An intermediary can alter an HTTP header by change or purpose.
+An intermediary can alter an HTTP header by chance or purpose.

 ### Proposed mitigation